samwaugh/MMM-BME680/README.md

 - Pressure: 300-1100 hPa
 - Humidity: 0-100%
 - Temperature: -40-85°C
-- Index for Air Quality (IAQ) targeting breath Volitile Organic Compunds (b-VOC): 0-500 (+/-15% sensor-to-sensor variation)
+- Index for Air Quality (IAQ) targeting breath Volitile Organic Compounds (b-VOC): 0-500 (+/-15% sensor-to-sensor variation)

+Bosch provide propriety code for converting to the Index for Air Quality (IAQ), which requires licencing.
+This project attempts to callibrate the sensor on a "good day" and then provides a relative change in air quality from those good measurements.
+I suggest selecting open air, shady location where the [air quality is good as can be](https://github.com/gpailler/MMM-aqicn) to provide that calibration.
+The sensor only provides a rough indication of volitile organic compounds, so the calibration should be sufficient as an indication of indoor air quality.
+(No responsibility is taken for anyone relying on this in dangerous environments, obviously.)

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder.